filecoin-project/FIPs/FIPS/fip-XXXX.md

 1. Validates that the handle references an open block and that the hash code/len are exactly blake2b-256 and 32 respectively.
 2. Puts the block into the client's blockstore (or, at least, a write buffer for said blockstore).
-3. Adds the newly created CID to the reachable set.
+3. Adds the newly created CID to the reachable set, charging `ipld_link_tracked` gas.

 ### `self::root`

 On `self::root() -> cid`, the FVM:

-1. Adds the root CID to the reachable set.
+1. Adds the root CID to the reachable set, charging `ipld_link_tracked` gas.
 2. Returns the root CID.

 ### `self::set_root`

 On `self::set_root(cid)`, the FVM:

-1. Validates that the cid is in the reachable set.
+1. Validates that the cid is in the reachable set, charging `ipld_link_checked` gas.
 2. Updates the actor's state-root.

 NOTE: The root CID _must_ be a blake2b-256 CID, not an identity-hashed inlined block.